jpers1/uhpc-tools/README.md

 ## License

-See the [LICENSE](LICENSE)file for details on usage terms.
+See the [LICENSE] (LICENSE)file for details on usage terms.
 Contributions and issues are welcome!